 In this article, the Gonzales & Gonzales Immigration Bonds team will review everything you need to know when it comes to getting an immigration bond refund.

 Tens of thousands of individuals in the United States may stay in custody for extended periods, sometimes weeks or months at a time.
 However, some detainees can be set free via an immigration bond.
-When an immigration bond is posted for someone in immigration detention, the money can be refunded once certain conditions are met.
+When an immigration bond is posted for someone in immigration detention, the money can be refunded once certain conditions are met and the Department of Homeland Security will issue Form I-1391, or Notice – Immigration Bond Cancelled.
+The immigrant will need to comply with the final decision of the judge.

 This guide will walk you through the process of obtaining your immigration bond refund.
 If you have immediate questions or concerns for our team, please give us a call directly at (800) 628-8888.